Training in Higher Discriminating Awareness

 The concentration, a stilled and settled mind by itself and the advanced awarenesses by themselves are not enough for gaining enlightenment.
 To gain enlightenment we have to get rid of the two sets of obscurations.
 The first set is referring to the various disturbing emotions and disturbing attitudes that we have and their seeds, karmic seeds or legacies.
 These obscurations prevent our liberation from samsara.
 They obscure our ability to see reality clearly.

-And then the second set of obscurations are regarding all knowable phenomena.
+And then the second set of obscurations is regarding all knowable phenomena.
 This second set of obscurations was what we were referring to yesterday in terms of our periscope vision.
 They prevent us from gaining enlightenment in the sense that they prevent us from being able to see all sentient beings and all the karmic connections and all the influences of everything on them and what effects all our teachings will have on various people, and so on.
 So, we need to get rid of this second set of obscurations in order to achieve enlightenment.

 And in order to eliminate each of these sets of obscurations we need this discriminating awareness of voidness.